MAKE A PLAN WITH YOUR DOCTOR AND ASK ABOUT NON-OPIOID OPTIONS FOR PAIN AFTER SURGERY.

-Common surgeries that are specific to women include
+Common surgeries that are speciﬁc to women:

 - Cesarean delivery (C-section)